matchdutoit/Solar-PV-Outout-Predictor/README.md

 # Solar Photovoltaic Plant Energy Output Predictor
 ### Introduction
-The goal for this project is to use a machine learning model to predict the energy output of a solar photovoltaic plant.
-The dataset used to train the model is sourced from the California Solar Initiative.
+The goal for this project is to use regression modeling to predict the energy output of solar photovoltaic plants in California.
+I set out to demonstrate that using...

 #### *Project is in progress*